I decided to learn programming 10 months ago (on 10th July 2016). I was successful… kind of.

 It was a mistake to keep my daily time target at one hour.

 I didn’t push myself enough.
 If I could go back in time, I would’ve gradually increased my time commitment (after the first or second month) by half an hour per day each week.

-Not Writing About My Experience
+Not Writing Down My Progress

 I wish I could go through and read about the things I was stuck on 10 months ago.
 It would be motivating to see how far I’ve come.

 It would make it easier to find the areas I need to spend time focusing on.

 I wrote notes about the different concepts I was learning, but they don’t compare to a deep dive from my brain on the things I was struggling with.